SONYA JAQUEZ LEWIS

 Dear Friends and Family,

-It would be a great privilege to serve the Boulder County Community which I have cherished for more than 20 years as the next Representative for Colorado House District 12.
+I am honored to serve the Boulder County Community which I have cherished for more than 20 years as the current Representative for Colorado House District 12.

 I am a coalition builder with extensive leadership experience and accomplishments.
 On the Boulder County Board of Health, I voted for the first oil and gas moratorium in Boulder County, which kept oil and gas out of Boulder County for five years.
 I was part of the emergency response to the 2013 floods which included housing assistance and animal care.
 As the former president of Boulder Pride, now called Out Boulder, I stood up for civil rights and equality.
 In my career as a licensed pharmacist and former Medicaid Pharmacy Director for Colorado Access I initiated the beginnings of the modern Colorado Medicaid program which increased healthcare access to tens of thousands of Coloradans.